 History majors who are residents of Niagara or Erie County and full-time students in their junior or senior year and working at least part-time who have compiled an over-all grade point average of at least 3.0 are eligible for the Bryan G. Argo Memorial Scholarship.
 Applicants should submit a letter of reference from a current professor or civic or spiritual leader and write a personal statement as described in the application.
 The scholarship awards demonstrated family values, integrity, and personal achievements.
 This award is made each year through the generosity of the family and friends of Bryan Argo, a History student who was devoted to family and friends, believed strongly in continuing education, and whose promising life was tragically cut short.

 Full-time history majors from underrepresented minorities, with good academic credentials and personal characteristics (attitude, personality, citizenship, and leadership) are invited to apply for a Milligan Scholarship.
-Awards are made to prospective juniors and seniors annually.
+Awards are made to rising juniors and seniors annually.
 This scholarship is made available through the generosity of John D. Milligan, a long-time History Department faculty member, his late wife Joyce who served the Department as a secretary, their daughter Jacqueline, a dedicated teacher of English as a Second Language at UB, and two other daughters, Elizabeth and Polla, both residents of Buffalo.
 Preference will be given to African-American students from Western New York who have financial need.
-The junior award is renewable in the senior year at the discretion of the chair of the History Department
+The junior award is renewable in the senior year at the discretion of the chair of the History Department.

 The College of Arts and Sciences (CAS) also maintains a list of scholarships and awards made available to undergraduate students within the College.